These men might be in the north-east if you see them, stay away and call police - Evening Express

 Donald Stewart Snr is white, approximately 5ft 11in tall, with fair blonde hair cut very short.
 He has tattoos on his right arm including the name Kelly, a heart scrolls and a devil.

-Donald Stewart Jnr has fair/red hair, thing build and psoriasis patches on his face.
+Donald Stewart Jnr has fair/red hair, thin build and psoriasis patches on his face.

 Detective Inspector Eddie Ross said: “Significant police inquiries continue to be carried out in relation to this incident and in an effort to trace the two men.